 - Merchant Charges: Priority Pass is not responsible for any charges made by the Merchant in relation to any Merchant visit, whether authorised, unauthorised or incorrect.

-- Children: Applicability of Lounge access for children varies according to each specific Lounge’s policies.
-Customer is advised to check the Lounge description provided within the Lounge Finder link for specific child-related provisions prior to using the Lounge access.
-Inclusion of children with regard to eligibility for the Lounge is at the discretion of the Lounge involved.
+- Children: Applicability of Lounge and Merchant access for children varies according to each specific Lounge or Merchant’s policies.
+Customer is advised to check the Lounge and Merchant description provided within the Lounge Finder link in the Programme website and app for specific child-related provisions prior to using the Lounge or Merchant.
+Inclusion of children with regard to eligibility for the Lounge or Merchant is at the discretion of the Lounge or Merchant.

-- Behavioural Standards: Use of Lounge and Merchant location is subject to Customers, guests and children behaving and dressing in accordance with the Lounge or Merchant’s terms and conditions, and any person not complying with such terms and conditions may be asked to vacate the facilities.
-Priority Pass is not liable for any loss suffered by Customer or any guests where a Lounge or Merchant has refused service because Customer or guests have not complied with these conditions.
-Priority Pass is not liable for any loss suffered by Customer or any guests where a Lounge or Merchant has refused admission or Lounge or Merchant use because Customer or any guests has not complied with the terms of this Programme or the Lounge or Merchant’s terms and conditions.
-Customers are advised to refer to Lounge or Merchant’s website for more details; however, in general, Lounges have a smart-casual dress code and reserve the right to refuse entry based on non-suitable attire.
-Lounges do not allow certain items of clothing including but not limited to; sportswear, vest tops for men, football/rugby team shirts, sports tracksuits, clothing with offensive slogans or motifs, baseball caps, tour shirts, fancy dress, hair rollers or having hair rollers on show.
+- Behavioural Standards: Use of Lounge and Merchant location is subject to Customer, guest and children behaving and dressing in accordance with the Lounge or Merchant’s terms and conditions, and any person not complying with such terms and conditions may be asked to vacate the Lounge or Merchant location.
+Priority Pass is not liable for any loss suffered by Customer or guest where a Lounge or Merchant has refused admission or use because Customer or guest have not complied with the terms of this Programme or the Lounge or Merchant’s terms and conditions.

-- Telephone and Wi-Fi: Telephone and Wi-Fi availability vary in each Lounge and are provided at the Lounge's discretion.
-Free usage of telephone facilities is normally limited to local calls only.
-Charges for any other Lounge facilities are at the discretion of each Lounge and Customer is responsible for paying these direct to the Lounge.
+- Telephone and Wi-Fi: Telephone and Wi-Fi availability vary in each Lounge and Merchant location and are provided at the Lounge and Merchant's discretion.
+Complimentary usage of telephone facilities may be limited to local calls only.
+Charges for any other services are at the discretion of each Lounge or Merchant and Customer is responsible for paying these directly to the Lounge or Merchant.

-- Flight Announcements: Lounge and Merchants have no obligation to announce flight information and Customer accepts that Priority Pass will not be held liable for any direct or indirect loss resulting out of any Customer and/or guests failing to board their flight..
-It is Customer’s responsibility to check the relevant entry requirements for any country being visited and to have the correct travel documentation for the journey.
+- Flight Announcements: Lounge and Merchants have no obligation to announce flight information and Customer accepts that Priority Pass will not be held liable for any direct or indirect loss resulting out of any Customer and/or guests failing to board their flight.
+Customer is responsible for checking the relevant entry requirements for any country being visited and correct travel documentation for the journey.

 - Changes to Programme: Priority Pass may amend the Lounge or Merchant charges or Programme at any time on providing 30 days’ notice in advance of such change.
-Where Customer receives Programme through a payment card provider or other organisation any changes in Lounge or Merchant charges will be notified to the payment card provider or other organisation, who is responsible for advising Customer.
-In the event that a Customer does not accept a change in the Lounge or Merchant charges or Programme, Customer will have the right to terminate their Programme membership by providing 30 days’ notice in writing directly to Priority Pass, or to the payment card provider or organisation who will be responsible for informing Priority Pass and liable for any costs Customer incurs as a result of its failure to inform Priority Pass of such termination.
+Where Customer receives Programme through a payment card provider or other organisation any changes will be notified to the payment card provider or other organisation, who is responsible for advising Customer.
+In the event that a Customer does not accept a change, Customer will have the right to terminate their Programme membership by providing 30 days’ notice in writing directly to Priority Pass, or to the payment card provider or other organisation who will be responsible for informing Priority Pass and liable for any costs Customer incurs as a result of its failure to inform Priority Pass of such termination.

-- Loss: Customer accepts that Priority Pass is not liable for any direct or indirect loss to Customer, or any guests, arising from the provision or non-provision, whether in whole or in part, of any of the advertised benefits and facilities.
-Customer accepts that Priority Pass is not liable for any loss or personal injury suffered inside a Lounge or Merchant location by any person who has entered with a Means of Access.
+- Loss: Customer accepts that Priority Pass is not liable for any direct or indirect loss to Customer, or any guest, arising from the provision or non-provision, whether in whole or in part, of any of the advertised benefits and facilities.
+Customer accepts that Priority Pass is not liable for any loss or personal injury suffered inside a Lounge or Merchant location by any person who has entered with a Means of Access under the Programme.

-- Personal Belongings: To the fullest extent allowed by law, Priority Pass accepts no responsibility for the actions of Customer when using any Lounge or Merchant or participating in Programme, and will not be responsible for any personal belongings brought into a Lounge or Merchant by Customers or their guests.
+- Personal Belongings: To the fullest extent allowed by law, Priority Pass accepts no responsibility for the actions of Customer or any guest when using any Lounge or Merchant or participating in Programme and will not be responsible for any personal belongings brought into a Lounge or Merchant by Customer or their guest.

 - Invalid Means of Access: Any Lounge or Merchant accessed by a Customer using an invalid Means of Access, including any guests, will be charged to Customer.

 - Cancellation by Customer: In the event of Customer cancelling either their access to Programme, or the relationship with the payment card provider or other organisation through which their access is granted, the Means of Access will be cancelled with effect from the effective date of that cancellation.
+Any Lounge or Merchant accessed by a Customer using an invalid Means of Access, including any guests, will be charged to that Customer.
 Customers who have access to Programme directly through Priority Pass should contact Priority Pass for all cancellation matters.
 Customers who have access to programme via a payment card provider or other organisation should contact the payment card provider or other organisation for all cancellation matters.